 Agriculture is the main source of economy in the state.
 In the recent year, the state has also started focusing on information technology and biotechnology.
 Hyderabad, the state capital is also known as the drug hub of the country.
-Almost all the major pharmaceuticals companies are present in this state.
+Almost all the major pharmaceutical companies are present in this state.
 Other important industries which add to the economy of the country are infrastructure space, mineral resources and certainly hydro-electric power generation.
 The state ranks first in the national hydro-electric power generation and occupies 11 percent of the market share in the nation.
 The state is ranked second for it rich mineral resources.

 Tourism in Andhra Pradesh